chrieke/iceberg-locations-data/README.md

 **https://usi-icebergs.s3.eu-central-1.amazonaws.com/icebergs_locations_usi.csv**

 Currently 19169 rows, 1.2 MB.
-Updated on a weekly basis via a scheduled AWS lambda function from the US National Ice Center (USNIC).
+Updated on a weekly basis via a scheduled AWS lambda function - from the US National Ice Center (USNIC).

 ## Data

-Scraped from the [US National Ice Center (USNIC) archive](https://usicecenter.gov/Products/AntarcIcebergs) which provides the data as weekly csv files.
+Scraped from the [US National Ice Center (USNIC) archive](https://usicecenter.gov/Products/AntarcIcebergs) which provides the data as weekly csv files for download in their webinterface.
 The iceberg tracking is based on **remote-sensing imagery**, from a min. size of ~1.85 sqkm.

 The iceberg **naming convention** depends on the Antarctic quadrant in which they were originally sighted (A: 0-90W,